A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Dame (駄目): Ineffective.
 No use.
 No good.
 Or simply, no.

 - … de gozaru/gozaimasu (…でござる／ございます): A highly formal, largely archaic way of ending a sentence.
-(Consider it the medieval form of … desu) Nowadays, often used in Anime for comedic effect.
-Such as to portray a character as unnaturally polite, or obsessed with medieval chivalry.
+(Consider it the medieval form of … desu) Nowadays, often used in Anime for comedic and cute effects.
+Such as to portray a character as unnaturally polite, or obsessed with medieval chivalry, or pretending to be a samurai.

 - Dekkai (でっかい): Huge.